 - Forms a spreading mound of evergreen, coarsely textured, dark green leaves, up to 24-30 in. high (60-75 cm) and 12-18 in. wide (30-45 cm).

 - Won the prestigious Award of Garden Merit by the Royal Horticultural Society

 - Enjoys full sun to part shade in average, medium moisture, well-drained soils.
 Moist, fertile soils are preferred.
 Needs afternoon shade in hot, humid climates.
-It is not a "tough-as-nails" plant, but with basic care and decent soil conditions it will thrive with little effort.

 - Excellent in perennial borders, butterfly gardens, rock gardens or cottage gardens.
 Well suited to containers too!
 Very useful and adaptable in the garden, it is easy to grow.

 - Deer and rabbit resistant, it is a real magnet for butterflies, hummingbirds and bees!

 - No serious pest or disease problems.
 May occasionally be attacked by sawfly larvae

 - Remove spent flower stems to promote further blooms and cut back after flowering is over.